victor-MMN/Simulating-gravitational-interaction-in-python-medium-/README.md

 Finally, throughout the codes InteractionNbodies and plotAnimateNbodies, you'll find pieces of code that are similar.
 You need to comment or uncomment them depending on whether you want to create the Sun-Earth-Moon system or a system with random bodies.
 There are comments "system" and "random bodies" that will guide you in distinguishing between the two.

+For completeness, the folder **dataBodies** contains the positions and velocities, while **plotBodies** folder the figures and animations.

 Here is an example of the Sun-Earth-Moon system with an exaggerated moon orbit